Data on regulatory authority functions, activity and decisions made when regulating Early Childhood Education and Care and Child Care in Tasmania.

 Service and provider approvals

-The table below shows the number of approved providers and services in Tasmania.
+The table below shows the number of providers and services approved to operate in Tasmania.

 Education and care services approved to operate under the NQF 243